meglecz/mkCOInr/README.md

 **mkCOInr** is a series of Perl scripts that aims to **create and customize** **COInr**, a large, comprehensive, **COI database form NCBI-nucleotide and BOLD**.

+The COInr database is composed of two files
+ - COInr.tsv contains sequenceIDs, taxIDs, and sequences
+ - taxonomy.tsv contains all taxIDs and associated information

 **COInr** is freely available and can be easily downloaded at [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.6555985.svg)](https://doi.org/10.5281/zenodo.6555985)

 ## Documentation